Condition Care Guide

-Bursitis causes pain, usually characterized as a dull ache or stiffness around the affected area.
-The pain may get worse as a result of movement or pressure.
+Bursitis symptoms can include pain, usually characterized as a dull ache or stiffness around the affected area.
+The pain from bursitis may get worse as a result of movement or pressure.
 Sometimes bursitis indicates the presence of an infection that will require antibiotic treatment.
 If the area feels swollen and is warm to the touch and you notice redness in the skin over the joint you should seek medical advice.

 What are the causes of bursitis?

 The inflammation that causes bursitis usually stems from an injury due to repetitive use or pressure.
 For example, bursitis of the shoulder is common among baseball pitchers and "housemaid's knee" is the quaint name for bursitis related to spending too much time kneeling.
 Repeated physical stress can cause bursitis in the following areas:

 - Shoulder.
 This typically occurs after trauma to the rotator cuff, the muscles and tendons that connect the upper arm to the shoulder blade.
 In addition to repetitive activities (such as throwing a ball), causes may include injuries from falling or lifting.

 - Elbow.
 This develops as a result of repetitive bending and extending of the elbow (from such activities as swinging a tennis racquet, but it also can occur from everyday activities such as pushing a vacuum cleaner back and forth).
 Habitually leaning on an elbow can also be to blame.